mezleca/osu-stuff/README.md

 cd osu-stuff
 bun install

+# build custom modules (npm install should do this automatically but if not)
+npm install -g node-gyp
+node-gyp configure && node-gyp build

 # start without building
 bun run dev

-# build for your platform (win / linux)
+# or if you want a installer
-bun run build && bun run build:the_platform
+bun run build:win
 ```

+### steps (linux)
+TODO

 ## credits